bbatsov/metaredux/_posts/2019-04-26-rspec-style-guide-reloaded.md

 point the new style guide stagnated as well...
 I guess you sense where this story is going, right?
 Fast forward to the happy end...

-I'm happy to report that ReachLocal were kind enough to contribute the RSpec style guide to the [RuboCop HeadQuarters](https://github.com/rubocop-hq) organization, where it joins the ranks of the popular and widely adopted
+I'm delighted to announce that ReachLocal were kind enough to contribute the RSpec style guide to the [RuboCop HeadQuarters](https://github.com/rubocop-hq) organization, where it joins the ranks of the popular and widely adopted